-Now you can follow us on Twitter! : www.twitter.com/UKStatsAuth
+Now you can follow us on Twitter! : www.twitter.com/UKStatsAuth framework of assurance

-From:

-Date: 13/08/2014 16:32

-Subject: RE: Statistics on Recorded Crime in Scotland, (Assessment Report 288)) - framework of assurance
+Subject: RE: Statistics on Recorded Crime in Scotland, (Assessment Report 288)) -

 Many thanks for your reply.

 Yes, we are developing an action plan to take forward the requirements from the Assessment Report which would include the proposed actions and the associated timescales.
 We would wish to share an early draft of the action plan with you.
 As you say, this would be helpful, in terms of providing a joint understanding of the work to be undertaken and the relevant timescales.
 Thank you for offering to review the action plan for us.
 We will send you a copy of the draft action plan before the end of the month.